permutationlock/aven.h/README.md

  - there must by a standard easy way for a parent project to build and use artifacts from a dependency project.

-The following toochains are fully supported, e.g. configuration defaults will work out-of-the-box when one is used to compile the `build.c`.
+The following toochains are fully supported, e.g. the default configuration should work out-of-the-box when one is used to compile the `build.c`.

  - GNU (Linux + Windows w/[MinGW][3]): -cc `gcc` -ar `ar`
  - clang (Linux + Windows w/MSVC or MinGW): -cc `clang` -ar `llvm-ar`